M982 Excalibur: History

-ExcalIndian Army at a cost of ibur N5
+Excalibur N5

-In September 2015, Raytheon conducted a live fire guided test flight of the Excalibur N5, a company-funded initiative to reduce the 155 mm Excalibur shell to 127 mm (5") for use with naval guns mounted on destroyers and cruisers.
+In September 2015, Raytheon conducted a live fire guided test flight of the Excalibur N5, a company-funded initiative to reduce the 155 mm Excalibur shell to 127 mm for use with naval guns mounted on destroyers and cruisers.
 The Excalibur Ib and N5 have 70% commonality, 99% identical software, and the same guidance and navigation unit (GNU).
 Its primary uses would be to allow warships to accurately fire shells against land targets in support of troops ashore and inexpensively destroy fast attack craft (FAC) at longer ranges.

 Unguided 127 mm shells from Mark 45 naval guns have a range of 13 nmi, but can deliver accurate fire only out to 8 nmi, while small cruise missile-carrying attack boats can launch from 15–20 nmi away.
 Like the land-based version, the Excalibur N5's guidance fins pop out after launch to glide the round out to longer ranges before turning nose-down and diving to the target, extending range to 20–26 nmi depending on gun barrel length; although range would be greater with rocket assistance, cost would also be greater.
 Alternative seekers will be added to hit maneuvering targets, such as laser guidance that requires a spotter to designate it, and millimeter wave radar that needs no outside guidance.